famland/website/content/en/docs/about/whitepaper/index.md

 Famland Metaverse is a 100% community-based project.
 The development, operation and market funds involved in the project are all invested or donated by ordinary home buyers.
 All assets and income issued by the project are 100% returned to community home buyers.

-#### A new world for home buyers
+#### ⒉A new world for home buyers
 The significant difference between Famland and the Play-to-Earn mode of traditional games is that the Play-to-Earn mode of traditional games is a process from 0 to 1 and then to infinity.
 This model is similar to the entrepreneurial model of most real-world projects today.

 To buy a home in the Famland Metaverse, there is no need to go from 0 to 1.
 Every homeowner only needs to invest 100-500USDT of seed home buying capital in Famland, and then they can start to integrate their shared consciousness with that of other home buyers.
-After the integration is completed, 1 will be created, and the 1s of countless home buyers will continue to aggregate under the consensus of all home buyers.
+After the integration is completed, 1 will be created, and innumerable 1 of countless home buyers will continue to aggregate under the consensus of all home buyers.
 This is the process of buying a home from 1 to infinity.

 Famland Metaverse home purchasing adopts the model of co-construction and sharing.
 The greatest significance of this economic model is that it enables every business owner in the community to achieve equality of wealth rights for everyone in the Famland Metaverse, and will no longer be controlled by capital or power.
 We only need to achieve financial freedom through our own hard work, and finally realize the equality of everyone in human society.
 This will also be the right, obligation, mission and glory of every business owner.

-####  How homebuyers make money
+####  ⒊How homebuyers make money

 - Earnings from farming Famland